How making time for writing can actually be accomplished

 I’m a fan of Slack and even social media notifications to stay in the loop and be reachable – especially in a world where remote teams are more acceptable than a few years ago.

 But they can also stop the flow of our writing.
 Content creators getting into the flow of creating is a thing.
-It happens and usually, that’s a good thing.
+It happens, and usually, that’s a good thing.
 Notifications and unnecessary interruptions can hurt that flow.
-Every time it’s interrupted, it’ll take a bit to get back into it.
+It’ll take a bit to get back into it every time it’s interrupted.

-The time block being long enough is also important.
-For example, let’s say you have a meeting from 9-10 and then again from 10:30-11.
-While that’s technically 30 minutes in-between meetings, it’s likely not enough to get into deep content creation.
+It’s also important that the time block is long enough.
+For example, let’s say you have a meeting from 9 to 10 and then again from 10:30 to 11.
+While that’s technically 30 minutes between meetings, it’s likely not enough to get into deep content creation.
 Sure, you can probably do a few things, but the flow of content creation will likely not happen then.

 Making use of technology